DinoChiesa/Gemini-Function-Calling/README.md

 _The above and some of the text following is paraphrased from [Google's documentation](https://cloud.google.com/vertex-ai/generative-ai/docs/multimodal/function-calling)_

-_This isn't quite true at this point_.
+_Also, the above isn't 100% true at this point_.
 The [Gemini UI](https://gemini.google.com) can now provide correct and accurate answers to these questions:
   - "Can you tell me the weather in Des Moines, IA?"
   - "Are the Seattle Mariners playing tonight, and if so, which team are they playing?"

 This is because the latest Gemini models are augmenting the LLM capabilities with Google Search.
+So while a given Gemini model might be "frozen" based on its training date, it can query external tools now.

 _But_ Gemini obviously cannot directly plug into systems or services that are local to your environment.

 Function calling can mitigate this limitation.
 Function calling is sometimes